SCWGoodwin/Algorithms-for-creating-submodules-of-KG-modules/README.md

 If ReturnMods is true, these are returned as submodules of M. Otherwise, the submodules of M are returned as sets of integers.

-To convert these sets to modules, we use the Benson Conway Theorem, the algorithm returns as a second output all the local submodules of M, Loc.
+To convert these sets to modules, we use the Benson Conway Theorem.
+MySubmodules returns as a second output Loc, all of the local submodules of M.

 The module corresponding to the set {n_1,..., n_k} is Loc[n_1]+...+Loc[n_k].
 This can be calculated by &+[LocalSubs[j]:j in S].
 Unless S={}, in which case, the corresponding module is 0.